A crime in the UK

 In the UK, the number of survivors is 137,000.
 FGM is a crime under UK law, but there has only every been one conviction.
 The mother of a three-year-old girl will be sentenced on Friday, and faces up to 14 years in prison.

 Chope’s ‘Object!’ is a familiar one.
-It barricaded a bill to pardon Alan Turing (the WWII decoder criminalised, chemically castrated and debatably killed for being gay), the 2008 Climate Change Act, and – a source of recent controversy – last year’s Upskirting Bill.
+It barricaded a bill to pardon Alan Turing (the WWII decoder criminalised, chemically castrated and debatably killed for being gay), the 2008 Climate Change Act, and last year’s Upskirting Bill.

-“He’s got a pretty grim record in terms of blocking uncontentious obvious no-brainer initiatives that Parliament should be dealing with,” Zac Goldsmith said in an interview with People Who Do Things.
+“He’s got a pretty grim record in terms of blocking uncontentious obvious no-brainer initiatives that Parliament should be dealing with,” said Zac Goldsmith, the MP sponsoring the anti-FGM bill, in an interview with People Who Do Things.

-Chope argued his objection has nothing to do with the contents of the Bill, so much as the fact it is a Private Members Bill (PMB), meaning it faces one less layer of debate than government legislation.
+Christopher Chope did not respond to a request for comment, but in a comment for The Telegraph, he said his objection to teh bill is unrelated to its contents, instead based on the fact it is a Private Members Bill (PMB), meaning it faces one less layer of debate than government legislation.

 In the wake of his objection to the Upskirting Bill, Chope lodged 32 PMBs of his own, addressing issues such as stamp duty, vegetable classifications and the habitats bats are kept in.